Welcome to another edition of Meet Your Pod Squad!

-Which TV shows and movies do you enjoy?
+Which TV shows do you like to watch?

 What kind of podcast episode keeps you listening to the end?

-What advice do you have for an industry expert who’s thinking about starting a podcast but is scared to do it?
+What advice do you have for an industry expert who’s thinking about starting a podcast, but is scared out of their mind?

 What’s one of the most enjoyable aspects of working with a client?

 I enjoy getting to know each client.
 During the onboarding, I get to know their personality, passions, and their determination to share their expertise with others.
 I also learn a lot from each client.
 One in particular comes to mind.
 They inspired me to broaden my writing skills for social media posts and to speak with confidence.

 When you think of our clients’ podcast names, which one might be your favorite?
 Why is that?